Mestemacher History, Family Crest & Coats of Arms

 Another 39 words (3 lines of text) are included under the topic Early Mestemacher Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mestemacher family to the New World and Oceana
+Migration of the Mestemacher family

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Mestemacher were Andrew Metz, his wife, and four children, Sebastian Metz, his wife, and three children, and Simon Metz with his wife and three children, all of whom emigrated to England and/or America in 1709.
 Numerous bearers of this name arrived in Philadelphia in the 1730s, and other wave arrived in Texas in the 1840s, among them being Johann Metz with his wife Caroline, Peter Metz with his wife Magda Dienemann, and Philip Heinrich Metz who came with his wife Marie Meyer.
 Balser Mets and Hans Jacob Mets came to Philadelphia in 1733.